deathworlders/online/content/books/deathworlders/chapter-80-brought-low.md

 If nothing else, there was kit to maintain, or food to stuff into faces.
 Gabby liked finding groups of men sitting around taking care of such chores.
 They tended to be a good source of unfiltered opinions.

 But today?
 Today was *silent.* Confusingly so.
 The Hunters had seemingly vanished, and the few that *were* encountered out in the city seemed to be hastening to some sort of errand.
 It was, in the words of far too many tense young men, fuckin’ suspicious.
-And they were *happy* speculate around the reporter.
+And they were *happy* to speculate around the reporter.

 Of course, nobody could agree on what kind of *‘something’* the enemy might be up to.